Teigen v. Wisconsin Elections Commission

 This advice was contrary to state law.
 Voting is a constitutional right, but state law makes clear that, “voting by absentee ballot is a privilege exercised wholly outside the traditional safeguards of the polling place.”
 There are just two legal ways in Wisconsin to submit an absentee ballot.
 When voting by absentee ballot, state law says “[t]he envelope [containing the ballot] shall be mailed by the elector, or delivered in person, to the municipal clerk issuing the ballot or ballots.”

-WILL filed an emergency motion to bypass and emergency motion to vacate the stay to the Wisconsin Supreme Court on January 26.
-The Wisconsin Supreme Court agreed to hear the case on January 28, but left in place the stay issued by the Court of Appeals.
+Judge Bohren’s decision was appealed to the Court of Appeals where a stay was issued on January 24.
+WILL filed an emergency motion to bypass and emergency petition to vacate a stay to the Wisconsin Supreme Court on January 26.
+The Wisconsin Supreme Court took the case and WILL President and General Counsel, Rick Esenberg, participated in oral arguments in April.

 CASE DOCUMENTS